metapolator/metapolator/next/docs/metapolator-project-file-format.md

 │                                    UFO a lot
-├── global.cps                       a Cascading Parameters Sheet that │                                    each Master uses └── masters                          directory with all Meta Masters
+├── global.cps                       a Cascading Parameters Sheet that │                                    each Master uses ├── instance0001.cps                 a Cascading Parameters Sheet that │                                    defines an instance └── masters                          directory with all Meta Masters
     ├── my-first-master.ufo          These UFOv3 files are documented at
     │   │                            http://unifiedfontobject.org/versions/ufo3/index.html